Diane Keaton: 1968–1979: The Godfather films and stardom with Annie Hall

 Keaton's eccentric wardrobe in Annie Hall, which consisted mainly of vintage men's clothing, including neckties, vests, baggy pants, and fedora hats, made her an unlikely fashion icon of the late 1970s.
-A small amount of the clothing seen in the film came from Keaton herself, who was already known for her tomboyish clothing style years before Annie Hall, and Ruth Morley designed the movie's costumes.
+A small amount of the clothing seen in the film came from Keaton herself, who was already known for her tomboyish clothing style years before Annie Hall, and Ruth Morley designed the film's costumes.
 Soon after the film's release, men's clothing and pantsuits became popular attire for women.
-She is known to favor men's vintage clothing, and usually appears in public wearing gloves and conservative attire.
+She was known to favor men's vintage clothing, and usually appeared in public wearing gloves and conservative attire.
 (A 2005 profile in the San Francisco Chronicle described her as "easy to find.
 Look for the only woman in sight dressed in a turtleneck.
 On a 90-degree afternoon in Pasadena.")

 Her photo by Douglas Kirkland appeared on the cover of the September 26, 1977, issue of Time magazine, with the story dubbing her "the funniest woman now working in films."
 Later that year she departed from her usual lighthearted comic roles when she won the highly coveted lead role in the drama Looking for Mr. Goodbar, based on the novel by Judith Rossner.
-In the film she played a Catholic schoolteacher for deaf children who lives a double life, spending nights frequenting singles bars and engaging in promiscuous sex.
+In the film, written and directed by Richard Brooks, she played a Catholic schoolteacher for deaf children who lives a double life, spending nights frequenting singles bars and engaging in promiscuous sex.
 Keaton became interested in the role after seeing it as a "psychological case history."
-The same issue of Time commended her role choice and criticized the restricted roles available for female actors in American films: A male actor can fly a plane, fight a war, shoot a badman, pull off a sting, impersonate a big cheese in business or politics.
+The same issue of Time commended her role choice and criticized the restricted roles available for female actors in American films:

+A male actor can fly a plane, fight a war, shoot a badman, pull off a sting, impersonate a big cheese in business or politics.
 Men are presumed to be interesting.
 A female can play a wife, play a whore, get pregnant, lose her baby, and, um, let's see ...
 Women are presumed to be dull. ...
 Now a determined trend spotter can point to a handful of new films whose makers think that women can bear the dramatic weight of a production alone, or virtually so.
 Then there is Diane Keaton in Looking for Mr. Goodbar.
 As Theresa Dunn, Keaton dominates this raunchy, risky, violent dramatization of Judith Rossner's 1975 novel about a schoolteacher who cruises singles bars.

-In addition to acting, Keaton has said she "had a lifelong ambition to be a singer."
+In addition to acting, Keaton said she "had a lifelong ambition to be a singer."
 She had a brief, unrealized career as a recording artist in the 1970s.
 Her first record was an original cast recording of Hair, in 1971.
 In 1977 she began recording tracks for a solo album, but the finished record never materialized.